gbl08ma/imageviewer/README.md

 ## System requirements

-  - Casio fx-CG 10 or fx-CG 20, running any OS version (01.03 and up is recommended);
+  - Casio fx-CG 10, fx-CG 20, fx-CG 50 or Graph 90+E, running any OS version (for fx-CG 10 and 20, 01.03 and up is recommended);

   - 160 KiB of storage memory available (for the add-in g3a);